quantumlib/qsim/docs/tutorials/qsimcirq_gcp.md

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including:
+This tutorial uses billable components of Google Cloud Platform, including the *Compute Engine*.

-*   Compute Engine

 Use the [Pricing Calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.

 ## Before you begin